khaors/geocompr/main.md

 2. build a model
 3. make a prediction.

-However, many packages come with their own or a modified statistical learning interface which is why users frequently have to spend a lot of time to figure out the specifics of each of these packages, how to carry out cross-valdiation and hyperparameter tuning or how to compare modeling results from different packages.
+However, many packages come with their own or a modified statistical learning interface which is why users frequently have to spend a lot of time to figure out the specifics of each of these packages, how to carry out cross-validation and hyperparameter tuning or how to compare modeling results from different packages.
 The **mlr** package acts as a meta- or umbrella-package providing a unified interface to the most popular statistical learning techniques available in R including classification, regression, survival analysis and clustering [@bischl_mlr:_2016].^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
 The standardized **mlr** interface is based on so-called basic building blocks (Figure \@ref(fig:building-blocks)).